II. Definitions

 1. Screening Test

-1. 24-hour Urinary free cortisol level (preferred)
+1. 24-hour Urinary free cortisol level (preferred, performed at least twice)

 1. Urine 17-Ketosteroid excretion